 With social distancing rules restricting the amount of people within the insured premises we are seeing more businesses either have queuing systems or operations on footpaths.
 As such, to ensure liability cover is available in these circumstances, we will automatically extend all Business Insurance policies where Liability is taken as follows:

-Despite anything contained elsewhere in the policy, the Public and Products Liability cover section or the Business liability section (as applicable) is extended to include any footpath trading, outdoor queuing system or footpath/outdoor signage or serving customers on the footpath where you have council permission but only in respect of Personal Injury or Property Damage from the activities of Your Business as specified in the Policy Schedule or Insurance Certificate (as applicable).
+Despite anything contained elsewhere in the policy, the Public and Products Liability cover section or the Business liability section (as applicable) is extended to include any footpath trading, outdoor queuing system or footpath/outdoor signage or serving customers on the footpath where you have received and are operating within council permission but only in respect of Personal Injury or Property Damage from the activities of Your Business as specified in the Policy Schedule or Insurance Certificate (as applicable).

 Financial Hardship & Vulnerability at Claim Time